-SATUCI works with many coalitions in Hardin, Marshall, Poweshiek and Tama counties to help area communities address substance abuse and addiction.
+SATUCI works with many coalitions in Marshall, Hardin, Poweshiek and Tama counties to help area communities address substance use and problem gambling.
 These coalitions are the driving force to helping effect community change to support healthy behaviors.
-Many coalition members have gained knowledge about the issues and related problems of substance abuse and have helped mobilize their communities to work toward reducing underage alcohol and drug use.
+Many coalition members have gained knowledge about the issues and related problems of substance use and problem gambling and have helped mobilize their communities to work toward reducing alcohol and drug use.

 Activities conducted by these coalitions include:

-- Increasing community awareness of substance abuse issues
+- Increasing community awareness of substance use issues

 - Working to encourage positive substance use/abuse policy changes both locally and statewide